 San Antonio Texas, USA Travel Guide

-SAT serves as the main airport for the city, located approximately 8 miles north of downtown.
-It supports convenient access to popular tourist areas.
+SAT serves as the main airport for the metropolis, located approximately 8 miles north of downtown.
+It supports easy access to popular tourist areas.

 SAT has two terminals (A & B) with dining, retail, free Wi-Fi, and ATMs.
-Rental car counters are on the ground floor of the parking garage, with shuttles to off-site lots.
+Rental car counters can be found on the ground floor of the parking garage, with shuttles to off-site lots.

 Flight prices are higher during peak travel seasons (Spring, Summer, holidays).
 Better fares are found during off-peak seasons (late Fall, Winter).